 How to install Stardew Valley mods

-Adding mods to Stardew Valley isn’t too taxing even without Steam Workshop.
-There are two primary types of mods in Stardew Valley: mods that replace existing XNB files in the content folder, and mods that require the ‘Stardew Modding API’, or SMAPI for short, to install.
+There are two primary mod types in Stardew Valley: mods that replace existing XNB files in the content folder and mods that require the ‘Stardew Modding API’, or SMAPI for short, to install.

-Most Stardew Valley mods make small changes to the game such as altering visuals and reskinning assets.
-To install, these require you to replace the existing XNB file with a new, modified version.
+Most Stardew Valley mods make small changes to the game, such as altering visuals and reskinning assets.
+To install, you must replace the existing XNB file with a new, modified version.

-Once you’ve downloaded your XNB mod file, which, for example, may be named ‘cat.XNB’, you will need to find the corresponding XNB file in the Stardew Valley content folder.
+Once you’ve downloaded your XNB mod file, which, for example, may be named ‘cat.XNB’, you must find the corresponding XNB file in the Stardew Valley content folder.
 By default, the Stardew Valley content folder is located here: C:/Steam/steamapps/common/Stardew Valley/Content.

 There are several subfolders in the content folder, with most of the important assets, including animals and villagers, having their own, making them easy to find.
-With our new ‘cat.XNB’ file, you will need to go into the ‘Animals’ subfolder and replace the existing ‘cat.xnb’ file with our new modded file, which will then show up in game the next time it is booted.
+With our new ‘cat.XNB’ file, go into the ‘Animals’ subfolder and replace the existing ‘cat.xnb’ file with our new modded file, which will appear in-game next time it is booted.